-Administrator serving on the Professional Development Committee will be the intermediary between the Administration Team and the PDC.
+Administrator serving on The Chair of the Professional Development Committee will be the intermediary between the Administration Team and the PDC.

 Certified educators serving on the Professional Development Committee will also be the building representatives.
 Therefore, they will be the intermediary between the certified staff and the PDC.